 - Requested by an individual or on behalf of an individual.

-- Available to a person attempting to enter a facility.
+- Attempting to enter a facility.

 Facilities Covered by the Ombudsman Program